Delaware River Waterfront Corporation Board of Directors

 Former Chairman, President, and Chief Executive Officer of Liberty Property Trust

-Hankowsky currently serves on the boards of Citizens Financial Group Inc. (NYSE:CFG), the Greater Philadelphia Chamber of Commerce, Philadelphia Convention and Visitors Bureau, Philadelphia Shipyard Development Corporation, and the Pennsylvania Academy of Fine Arts, the Philadelphia Foundation and is Senior Advisor to the Alterra Property Group.
+Hankowsky currently serves on the boards of Citizens Financial Group Inc. (NYSE:CFG), the Greater Philadelphia Chamber of Commerce, Philadelphia Convention and Visitors Bureau, Philadelphia Shipyard Development Corporation, the Pennsylvania Academy of Fine Arts, the Philadelphia Foundation, and is Senior Advisor to the Alterra Property Group.

 Partner, Brawer & Hauptman Architects